ashtonjamesd/semantic-interpretation/written/p2_stack_machine/control_flow.md

 }
 ```

-Let's test it is working with a basic program
+Let's test it is working with a basic conditional jump program.

 ```
 push 1